Is online dating right for me?

 - Let your friends and family know who you’re talking to online.
 Online dating is very common now, and nothing to be ashamed of.
 Open up and have conversations about it.

 - Always tell a friend or family member if you're going to meet them.
-Make sure you tell them who you’re meeting, and where you’re going.
+Tell them who you’re meeting, and where you’re going.

 - Never feel under pressure to meet up or move too quickly with your relationship.
 If the relationship is really worth pursuing, the other person will respect and understand your need to move at your own pace.

-- Watch for warning signs.
-If a person displays anger, tries to pressure you, gives inconsistent information about themselves, or refuses to speak to you on the phone, something isn't right.
+- If a person displays anger, tries to pressure you, gives inconsistent information about themselves, or refuses to speak to you on the phone, something isn't right.
 Move on.